etherlinkcom/docs/docs/welcome/how-do-i-participate-in-governance.md

 For past events, look up the contract on a block explorer, as in this example: https://better-call.dev/ghostnet/KT1QDgF5pBkXEizj5RnmagEyxLxMTwVRpmYk/events

-### Proposing and upvoting kernel updates
+### Proposing and upvoting upgrades

-During a kernel Proposal period, bakers can propose kernel updates by calling the `new_proposal` entrypoint of the kernel governance contract:
+During a Proposal period, bakers can propose kernel or security updates by calling the `new_proposal` entrypoint of the appropriate governance contract:

 ```bash
 octez-client transfer 0 from $YOUR_ADDRESS to $CONTRACT_ADDRESS \